+mix simulation and reality:

-the simulator will never be perfect
+the best of both worlds?the simulator will never be

+perfectfaster than learning without

-if the correction cannot be applied? (e.g. aerodynamics)
+a simulatorif the correction cannot be

+applied? (e.g. aerodynamics)

-learning a simulator is hard!
+morphological / env. changes learning a simulator is hard!

 Related work: optimization with surrogate fitness functions (learn a "simulator" from scratch)